Ebola virus disease in Guinea, Liberia and Sierra Leone

 Travel Health Notice

 The World Health Organization has declared the outbreak of Ebola virus disease in West Africa a public health emergency that requires a coordinated international response to stop the spread.
-Cases and deaths of Ebola virus disease continue to be reported in Guinea, Liberia and Sierra Leone.
-Additional cases can be expected.
-There have been a small number of confirmed and suspected cases and deaths reported in Lagos, Nigeria.
+Cases and deaths of Ebola virus disease continue to be reported in Guinea, Liberia and Sierra Leone and additional cases in these countries can be expected.
+There have been a small number of confirmed and suspected cases and deaths associated with this outbreak reported in Nigeria and a travel related case in Senegal.
+Unrelated cases have been reported in the Democratic Republic of Congo.

 For the latest updates on Ebola virus disease, including the total number of case and deaths, please visit the World Health Organization’s Global Alert and Response website.